willkoehler/docs/rails.md

 of these gems).
 They will not see gems installed in the system.

 Bundler is integrated into Rails 3.
 No extra work is required.
-The Rails app sees the environment Bundler provides, and thus only sees gems specified in the gemfile.
+The Rails app sees the environment Bundler provides, and thus only sees gems specified in the Gemfile.

 IMPORTANT: Any executable you want to run within the scope of the app (`rake`, `cap`, etc) must be run with `"bundle exec"`